advanced-computer-lab/Merners/README.md

 * A University Project to help us in web developments and applying the concepts we studied as software engineers

 ## Code Style
-* The code of the frontend (React) was written using functions instead of classes
+* The code of the frontend (React) was written using functions

 ## Screenshots
  * Admin